jina-ai/jina/.github/2.0/cookbooks/Flow.md

     asyncio.run(concurrent_main())
 ```

-`AsyncFlow` is very useful when using Jina inside a Jupyter Notebook. where it can run out-of-the-box.
+`AsyncFlow` is very useful when using Jina inside a Jupyter Notebook, where it can run out-of-the-box.

 ## Remarks

 ### Joining/Merging

-Combining `docs` from multiple requests is already done by the `ZEDRuntime` before feeding to Executor's function.
+Combining `docs` from multiple requests is already done by the `ZEDRuntime` before feeding them to the Executor's function.
 Hence, simple joining is just returning this `docs`.
 Complicated joining should be implemented at `Document`
 /`DocumentArray`